 Monroe's abode is open daily from 9 a.m. to 6 p.m. from April to October.
 From November to March, Highland is open daily from 11 a.m. to 5 p.m.
 Guided house tours, which last 35 minutes, are included in the entrance fee.
-Admission costs $14 for adults and $8 for children ages 6 to 11.
-If you plan to visit Highland, Monticello and the Michie Tavern museum in the same day (which is doable, according to travelers), consider purchasing the Monticello Neighborhood Pass, which includes admission to all three and offers a savings of $6 for adults.
+Admission costs $19 for adults and $13 for youths ages 6 to 11; children 5 and younger can visit for free.
 For more information, visit the home's official website.

 More Best Things To Do in Charlottesville

 Charlottesville's popular shops, restaurants and ambiance converge in one main area, known as the historic Downtown Mall.
 Located, as you would imagine, on Main Street, this thoroughfare is home to more than 120 shops, 30 restaurants (many with outdoor seating), art galleries, multiple performance venues and a Saturday farmers market.
 Stretching for eight blocks, this pedestrian-only area is popular with both visitors and locals, who say it's the perfect spot to shop, eat or simply people-watch.

 In the spring, summer and fall, the mall's Sprint Pavilion hosts musical acts like Modest Mouse, Wiz Khalifa and Alabama Shakes.
 You can also catch free concerts at the pavilion every Friday from mid-April to mid-September as part of its Fridays After Five concert series.
 The mall's historical Paramount Theater is a great space to catch fine art performances from ballets to operas to musicals to films.